National Tile Contractors Association: NTCA University

-Certified Tile Installer Evaluation
+Certification Program

 The Certified Tile Installer Evaluation is a certification program introduced by the NTCA in alliance with the Ceramic Tile Education Foundation (CTEF) and the Tile Council of North America (TCNA).
 The program was developed in response to the lack of a mechanism for consumers to know the level of proficiency of prospective installers.
 The evaluation itself is a validation of the skills and knowledge of tile installers which includes a multiple-choice exam and a hands-on test.
 Both are based on current industry standards and best practices for producing professional installations that exhibit good workmanship.
 Since its inception in 2008 and until 2014, the CTI Evaluation has certified over 1000 tile installers, aiming to reach 1500 by the end of 2014.

 Board of directors

 The NTCA Board of Directors is elected by members at their annual meeting.
-It is composed of the Executive Officers of the Association, representatives of 12 regions, and members from distribution and tile and installation material manufacturers.
+It is composed of the Executive officers of the Association, representatives of 12 regions, and members from distribution and tile and installation material manufacturers.
 Terms for the Board of Directors are for two years.